appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ## Introduction to Vesper Tokens and Trust Model

-The use of Vesper Tokens in communications will allow for a trust model enabled by a three party trust system based on an agreed set of vetting policies with a set of privacy enabled features to allow for selective disclosure for communications.
-This trust framework requires establishment of policies for participation of end entities and those that vet and validation information about those end entities.
-This information includes validated information about the entity themselves, the authorized right to use of a telephone number with the ability to support use-cases that validate all claims about the end entity or might only require anonymity and simply only validate the telephone number but the entity behind that telephone number exists and is real.
+The use of Vesper Tokens in communications will allow for a trust model enabled by a three-party trust system based on an agreed set of vetting policies with a set of privacy enabled features to allow for selective disclosure for communications.
+This trust framework requires establishment of policies for participation of end entities and those that vet and validate information about those end entities.
+This information includes validated information about the entities themselves, the authorized right to use of a telephone number with the ability to support use-cases that validate all claims about the end entity or might only require anonymity and simply only validate the telephone number but the entity behind that telephone number exists and is real.
 The representation of roles that facilitate the trust of the association of a telephone number and other entity information is in the form of claims.
 This document defines the role of those that validate and create claims against an entity are called Claim Agents that create specific claim types that have specified associated standard mandatory and optional key values.

 ### Key Features of Vesper Tokens

-- Selective Disclosure: In order to protect privacy or in the mode of exposing only the required level of detail of information in a zero knowledge proof type of disclosure, entities can choose as a transaction specific presentation of information to different relying parties.
+- Selective Disclosure: In order to protect privacy or in the mode of exposing only the required level of detail of information in a zero knowledge proof type of disclosure, entities can choose to convey a transaction specific presentation of information to different relying parties.
-- Right to Use (RTU) of Telephone Numbers: Vesper tokens can ensure that only those that are assigned telephone numbers can use or delegate the use of them with the control of an explicit token.
+- Right to Use (RTU) of Telephone Numbers: Vesper tokens can ensure that only those entities that are assigned telephone numbers can use or delegate the use of those telephone numbers with the control of an explicit token.
 - Flexible Use Cases: Vesper tokens can be used for KYC/KYB vetting, Rich Call Data (RCD), and consent claims.
 New use-cases can be and are anticipated to be defined in the future.

 ## Roles and Responsibilities in the Vesper Ecosystem

 The trust framework defines several roles that facilitate claims about telephone numbers and other entity information.
 The first two primary roles are defined as Claim Agents and Subject Entities (SE).
-The Claim Agents are responsible for making either authoritative or validated claims about a Subject Entity (SE) that collects these claims to present to other entities that they want to trust that information.
+The Claim Agents are responsible for making either authoritative or validated claims about a Subject Entity (SE).
+The Claim Agent in turn collects these validated claims to present to other entities that they want to trust that information.

 ### Claim Agent Roles

-The following are the claim agent roles defined in this document, but future Claim Agent Roles are anticipated to be defined by future documents.
-Further details about these roles and the specific claims and key value attributes of those claims are defined later in the document.
+The following are the claim agent roles defined in this document.

 - Vetting Claim Agent (VCA): Handles KYC/KYB vetting and establishes the SE as an identifiable entity in the ecosystem.
-- Right To Use Claim Agent (RTUCA): Handles the assignment of telephone numbers to the SE.
+- Right To Use Claim Agent (RTUCA): Handles the vetting of telephone numbers assigned to the SE.
-- Rich Call Data Claim Agent (RCDCA): Provides vetting and validation of Rich Call Data claims.
+- Rich Call Data Claim Agent (RCDCA): Provides vetting and validation of Rich Call Data claims for the SE.
 - Consent Claim Agent (CCA): Handles consent claims for allowing SE's to call or message specific telephone numbers.

+ Further details about these roles and the specific claims and key value attributes of the claims validated by the Claim Agents are defined later in the document.
+Future Claim Agent roles are anticipated to be defined by future documents.

 ### Claim Agent Responsibilities

-Claim Agents make and register claims about Subject Entities.
-These agents are registered and uniquely identified in the Vesper Framework via the Notary Agent (NA).
-The NA maintains a common append-only Claim Graph for claim events Claim Agent makes regarding Subject Entities and issues transparency receipts for the recording and notarizing each claim event, the details of this are described later in the document.
-Claim Agents ultimately issue SD-JWT tokens containing the claim key values to the Subject Entities (SE) they are validating information about.
-The validated claims as a signed SD-JWT combined with a transparency receipt from the NA are delivered to the SE which holds these SD-JWT tokens + receipts (vesper claims) in a Vesper Wallet (VW) which is used for specific selective disclosure presentation to relying party.
+Claim Agents validate and register claims about Subject Entities.
+Claim Agents are registered and uniquely identified in the Vesper Framework via the Notary Agent (NA).
+The NA maintains a common append-only Claim Graph for claim events each Claim Agent makes regarding Subject Entities and issues transparency receipts for the recording and notarizing each claim event.
+The details of this are described later in the document.
+Claim Agents ultimately issue SD-JWT tokens containing the validated claim key values to the Subject Entities (SE) vetted by the Claim Agent.
+The Claim Agent asserts the validated claims in a signed SD-JWT which, combined with a transparency receipt from the NA, are delivered to the SE which holds these SD-JWT tokens + receipts (vesper claims) in a Vesper Wallet (VW).
+The Vesper Wallet can then be used for specific selective disclosure of information presented to relying party.

 ## Notary Agent - Claim Graph and Transparency Log

 In the Vesper ecosystem, Claim Agents issue claims about the Subject Entity.
-To ensure trust and accountability between Claim Agents and Subject Entities, all interactions are registered and notarized to the participants responsible by the Notary Agent, which internally operates two key dependent services: the Claim Graph and the Transparency Log.
-Importantly, these notarizations can be privacy protected using hashes of the claim JSON objects or can be used for public transparency of the claim object contents to be monitored for mis-claims made by other Subject Entities and handled through a resolution process that is eco-system specific (but not in scope for this document) but likely coordinated through the Notary Agent through establishment of contacts and communications to the Claim Agents.
+To ensure trust and accountability, all interactions between Claim Agents and Subject Entities are registered and notarized by the Notary Agent.
+The NE internally operates two key dependent services: the Claim Graph and the Transparency Log.
+Importantly, these notarizations can be privacy protected by storing hashes of the claim JSON objects or can be used for public transparency of the claim object contents so they can be monitored for mis-claims made by other non-authorized Subject Entities and handled through a resolution process that is eco-system specific.
+This resolution process is not in-scope for this document, but is likely coordinated via the Notary Agent through establishment of contacts and communications to the Claim Agents.

 ### Claim Graph

-The Claim Graph is an append-only registry of the recording of claim events and association of the claim agent responsible recording the event of making a claim related to an SEs.
-Each claim event issued by a Claim Agent is added to this graph as a node, with relationships represented as edges between entities.
+The Claim Graph is an append-only registry of the recording of claim validation events made by a Claim Agent responsible vetting the claims related to an SE.
+Each claim validation event issued by a Claim Agent is added to this graph as a node, with relationships represented as edges between entities.

-Every time a new claim is added or updated in the Claim Graph, the service creates a graph snapshot hash of the graph, uniquely representing a current snapshot of the graph.
+Every time a new claim is added or updated in the Claim Graph, the service creates a graph snapshot hash of the graph, thereby uniquely representing a current snapshot of the graph.
 This hash serves as a unique cryptographic representation of the claim graph state at that moment in time.
 The hashed snapshot is then recorded in the Transparency Log, ensuring that the claims history is transparent, immutable, and auditable.
 By using cryptographic hashing, the Claim Graph remains secure, and any changes to the claims can be traced and verified.

 ### Transparency Log

-The Transparency Log is part of the NA’s services and plays a crucial role in ensuring that all claims made by Claim Agents are trustworthy.
+The Transparency Log is part of the NA's services and plays a crucial role in ensuring that all claims made by Claim Agents are trustworthy.
 It allows claims to be verifiable across different agents using cryptographic methods.
 Once a claim is hashed by the Claim Graph, it is added to the log, making it accessible for verification.

 Receipt Issuance:
-After each claim is recorded, the NA issues a Receipt to the SE.
+After each claim is recorded, the NA issues a Receipt to submitting Claim Agent, ultimately sent to the SE to pair with the claim token.
 This receipt includes proof that the claim has been added to the Transparency Log.
 The SE can then present this receipt alongside claims in SD-JWT as proof that the claims have been transparently logged.

 Interaction with Claim Agents:
 Claim Agents do not directly modify the Claim Graph.
 Instead, they interact with NA via its APIs, which serve as a wrapper around both the Claim Graph and Transparency Log.
 This ensures that claims are properly registered, hashed, and logged without direct manipulation of the underlying data structures.